Lucaswaung/list-of-surgical-tool-datasets/README.md

       <a href="https://www.synapse.org/#!Synapse:syn25147789/wiki/608848">PETRAW</a>
     </td>
     <td align="center">
-      Dataset for online automatic recognition of surgical workflow by using both kinematic and stereoscopic video information on a micro-anastomosis training task.
+      在下载。Dataset for online automatic recognition of surgical workflow by using both kinematic and stereoscopic video information on a micro-anastomosis training task.
     </td>
     <td align="center">N/A</td>
     <td align="center">100</td>